 With more than 25 years’ experience, Jeffry Schneider is a leader in the alternative investment community.
 He is the Founder and Chief Executive Officer of the emerging boutique investment firm, Ascendant Capital, LLC (“Ascendant”).
-Located in Austin, Texas, Ascendant offers a unique approach to private equity, working exclusively with mature companies that boast low debt and generate income.
+Located in Austin, Texas, Ascendant offers a unique approach to private equity, working exclusively with mature companies that boast low debt and generate high income.

 Under Jeffry’s expert guidance, Ascendant has raised $2 billion and now supports more than 55 employees.
 Servicing a large number of investment advisors, broker-dealers and family offices, Ascendant has established itself as a force within the industry.
 Jeffry believes this success stems from the dedication and camaraderie of Ascendant employees and is especially proud of the culture he and his team have created.

 All businesses have a particular set of core values.
 These values are not just hopeful ideals or marketing lip service.
 True core values are the bones of a business — the groundwork that supports its purpose and the map that directs its growth.
 Just as a person cannot lie about who they really are to people who know them well, a business cannot hide its core values from its clients or its community.
 They are clear in every decision, action and exchange that the business makes.
 Eventually, core values become a company’s culture.

 We are known for our culture.
 I am often asked how we managed to recruit such a tight-knit, passionate bunch of overachievers, and how we sustain this cohesion as we grow so rapidly.
 The answer is simple: our culture grew out of core values that we identified early, seek in every team member and remind ourselves of daily.
 These are the values that have shaped us from the beginning and have led to our success in countless ways: